EdDuarte/website/content/_index.md

 Over five years of hands-on experience with Backend Architecture, Distributed Systems, Mobile & Web Frontend Development, UI/UX Design and Information Science.
-Worked extensively with languages such as Java, Kotlin, Typescript, Javascript ES6, Swift and Objective-C, and technologies like REST, gRPC, WebSocket, MQTT, ReactJS (with Redux and Webpack), Android and iOS.
+Worked extensively with languages such as Java, Kotlin, Typescript, Javascript ES6 and Swift, and technologies like REST, gRPC, WebSocket, MQTT, ReactJS (with Redux and Webpack), Android and iOS.

 Recently finished my internship at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/),